Forming Trees with Treeformers: Treeformer

 \section{Treeformer}

-The Treeformer algorithm generates phrase encodings by repeated composition of an initial set of token encodings.
+The Treeformer algorithm generates phrase encodings by the repeated composition of a given set of token encodings.
 We start with $n$ tokens (i.e., phrases of length 1) and their representations.
 We recursively apply the algorithm to compute representations of phrases of length k for all lengths $k$ where $k \leq n$.
-Our approach, shown in \autoref{fig:treeformer} and \autoref{alg:treeformer}, is inspired by the CKY algorithm~\citep{cocke, kasami, younger}.
+Our approach, shown in \autoref{fig:treeformer} and \autoref{alg:treeformer}, is inspired by the CKY algorithm.

 \algrenewcommand\algorithmicrequire{\textbf{Input:}} \algrenewcommand\algorithmicensure{\textbf{Output:}}